 Q. What about diet and performance?

 Skolnik: The players can’t afford to be off.
 When they’re playing, their recovery matters more if they’re going to be on or off for the next day’s workout.
 But they have a lot more calories to play with.
+Their diet is going to affect their performance.

 It’s going to affect your own performance, too, but you idea of performance is different.
 When you go to a meeting, you want to be alert.
 You don’t want to be falling asleep.
 But you don’t need the same calories because you’re not doing the same physical work.
 Your goals are different.
 You both care about performance, but what performance means to you is different.